gullibility/OpenCASCADE/dox/dev_guides/tests/tests.md

 In order to ensure that the test works as expected in different environments, observe the following additional rules:
 * Avoid using external commands such as *grep, rm,* etc., as these commands can be absent on another system (e.g. on Windows); use facilities provided by Tcl instead.
-* Do not put call to *locate_data_file* in catch statement – this can prevent correct interpretation of the missing data file by the test system.
+* Do not put call to *locate_data_file* in catch statement -- this can prevent correct interpretation of the missing data file by the test system.
+* Do not use commands *decho* and *dlog* in the test script, to avoid interference with use of these commands by the test system.

-@subsection testmanual_3_5 Interpretation of test results
+@subsection testmanual_details_results Interpretation of test results

 The result of the test is evaluated by checking its output against patterns defined in the files *parse.rules* of the grid and group.

 The OCCT test system recognizes five statuses of the test execution:
 * SKIPPED: reported if a line matching SKIPPED pattern is found (prior to any FAILED pattern).
 This indicates that the test cannot be run in the current environment; the most typical case is the absence of the required data file.
-* FAILED: reported if a line matching pattern with status FAILED is found (unless it is masked by the preceding IGNORE pattern or a TODO statement), or if message TEST COMPLETED is not found at the end.
+* FAILED: reported if a line matching pattern with status FAILED is found (unless it is masked by the preceding IGNORE pattern or a TODO or REQUIRED statement), or if message TEST COMPLETED or at least one of REQUIRED patterns is not found.
 This indicates that the test has produced a bad or unexpected result, and usually means a regression.
 * BAD: reported if the test script output contains one or several TODO statements and the corresponding number of matching lines in the log.
-This indicates a known problem .
+This indicates a known problem.
 The lines matching TODO statements are not checked against other patterns and thus will not cause a FAILED status.
 * IMPROVEMENT: reported if the test script output contains a TODO statement for which no corresponding line is found.
 This is a possible indication of improvement (a known problem has disappeared).
 * OK: reported if none of the above statuses have been assigned.
 This means that the test has passed without problems.